 Each of the four factors is weighted as indicated by the number of points that are assigned to it.
-Subfactors that are not applicable to a specific application (e.g., community involvement) will be scored as "NA" (Not Applicable) and the points for the subfactor will be redistributed to other subfactors under that rating factor.
-The maximum score that can be attained is 100 points.
-Applicants should be certain that each of these factors is adequately addressed within the 5-page narrative and accompanying materials submitted in response to the rating factor.
+The maximum score that can be attained is 102 points (100 points from the four rating factors and an extra 2 preference points if the applicant is a Minority Serving Institution (MSI), or partnering with an MSI that is substantially involved in conducting the technical studies).
+For the MSI partner to be substantially involved, they must either manage a phase of the proposed study and/or at least have one person as key personnel on the study team).
+Applicants should be certain that each of these factors is adequately addressed in the project description and accompanying materials.
+To the extent feasible, include all the needed information within your response to each rating factor.
 If your response to a particular rating factor cites information provided in your response to another rating factor, clearly indicate where the information is located so that the reviewer can easily locate it.
-Your response to the rating factors should be submitted on consecutively numbered pages.